spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 # Scrape CSV, XML and JSON

 PHPScraper can process common plain file types such as `csv`, `json`, `xml` from strings or URLs for you.
-Most functionality described below works for all types.
+Most functionality described below works for all three types.
 Special cases are noted.
 The following topics are covered:

 [[toc]]